jniluo15/jbcs_git_basics/README.md

 - `git pull origin dev` (yes, we _just_ did this, but it is a good habit to do a pull before doing a push.
 It is ok if git tells you `Already up-to-date` )
 - `git push origin dev` (it is ok if git tells you that `Everything up-to-date`)

-###### Browser - GitLab:
+###### Browser - GitHub:
-- In the left sidebar, click on `Merge Requests` and then click the green `New merge request` button.
+- In the project repository, with the dev branch selected from the drop down, click on `New pull request` button.
-- Select `dev` as the `Source branch` and `master` as the `Target branch` for your repository, and then click the `Compare branches and continue` button.
+- Select `dev` as the `compare branch` and `master` as the `base branch` for your repository, and then click the `Create pull request` button.
-- Then continue as you have done before to submit and accept this merge request.
+- Then continue as you have done before to submit and accept this pull request.
 - Check to see that your changes have been successfully made to the master branch!
 - Because the dev branch is not a single feature update, your should NOT remove it.

-***

-### Deliverables!  aka: How to get credit for this Lab!
-- In the left sidebar menu, click on Repository, then click on Graph.
-- The graph will show all the changes, branching, and merging activity that you completed on the project for this lab.
-- Make sure the internal graph window is scrolled all the way to the top.
-- Print this page using your browser's print menu.
-- Put your name on the printout and turn it in to your instructor.

 ***